 At Provar, we build solutions to make Salesforce testing and quality management easier, faster, and more effective.
 And we know firsthand the overwhelm that can be experienced when tackling the move from manual to automated testing.

-In this blog post, we’re covering five ways you can start moving from manual to automated testing to help guide you through the transition.
+This blog post covers five ways to move from manual to automated testing to help you transition.
 We want you to feel confident and capable in your journey to automated Salesforce testing!

-For even more guidance, be sure to download the full Transitioning from Manual to Automated Salesforce Testing: Your Complete Guide white paper!
+Download the full Transitioning from Manual to Automated Salesforce Testing: Your Complete Guide white paper for even more guidance!

 Step 1: Evaluate Your Testing Needs

 As in life, start where you are.
-Have your team begin simply, by evaluating your existing testing processes and identifying areas that will benefit from automation.
-Now, pick out repetitive test cases, tests that are time-consuming to execute manually, and tests that are prone to breaks and human error.
+Have your team begin by evaluating your existing testing processes and identifying areas that will benefit from automation.
+Now, pick out repetitive test cases, time-consuming tests to execute manually, and tests prone to breaks and human error.
 These are your first best candidates for automation.
 By focusing first on these high-value cases, you can maximize the impact of your automation.

 Step 2: Select a Test Automation Solution

 Next, do the research.
-Choosing an automated testing solution shouldn’t be taken lightly — be sure to budget ample R&D time to demo several different solutions to see which best suits your organization’s Salesforce environment needs.
-When you’re looking at solutions, you’ll want to consider the product and the vendor.
-The best automated testing solutions will score high in both areas.
+Choosing an automated testing solution shouldn’t be taken lightly — be sure to budget ample R&D time to demo several solutions to see which best suits your organization’s Salesforce environment needs.
+You’ll want to consider the product and the vendor when looking at solutions.
+The best-automated testing solutions will score high in both areas.

 When considering solutions, first evaluate the high-level factors, including: